Norway’s most beautiful bike route

 Rallarvegen is a transport road designed to support the construction of “Bergensbanen” railway.
 In 1894, the Norwegian Parliament decided that a railway connection between Bergen and Oslo (at the time known as Christiania) was needed, and ended up choosing the mountain range that split southern Norway in two, as the crossing point.

-See How to Cycle the Rallarvegen Bike Route for our complete guide to this adventure.
+See How to Cycle the Rallarvegen Bike Route for a complete guide to tackling Rallarvegen.

 Finse is located on the Bergensbanen railway, which can be taken from Oslo or Bergen.
 If coming from Flåm, you can take the historic Flåm Railway to Myrdal, and start your adventure there or transfer to the Bergensbanen railway and begin from Finse.